 Our 12-month programme starts in August and gives a wide variety of experience to those intending to apply for one of the university courses in Archives and Records Management or Rare Books Librarianship on offer in the UK and Ireland.

 To apply you will need some experience in one of the archive, library or museum sectors, so that you have some understanding of what archive and special collections work involves.
+The application period is usually in April.

 Many other organisations provide voluntary and paid experience.
 The Archives & Records Association maintains a list of them, and opportunities are often publicised on the archives-nra jiscmail list (the UK discussion list for archivists, records managers and conservators) and the Scotarch jiscmail list (the Scottish list).